datapfranc/datapfranc.github.io-src/content/pages/Home.md

 ## Premise

-This project is speculating that DataPlateform**[^footnote]** which give access to cleansed dataset integrating multiple 3rd-party source will become prevalent to many analytical projects.
+This project is speculating that such DataPlateform**[^footnote]** which give access to cleansed dataset integrated from multiple 3rd-party source will become prevalent to many analytical projects.
 This is considering:

 1. __Data Preparation__
 This is a costly and <u>mandatory</u> step when integrating multi-source data... best left to dedicated and specialized team